Giskard-AI/giskard-hub/script-docs/hub/ui/access-rights.rst

          :alt: "Access rights"
          :width: 800

       After creating a group and users, you can then navigate back to the "Users" tab from the left panel.
-You can then select an user you want to add to a group, select the three vertical dots on the right side of the user box, and click on "Edit Group".
+You can then select a user you want to add to a group, click the three vertical dots on the right side of the user box, and click on "Edit Group".

       .. image:: /_static/images/hub/access-settings-group-user.png
          :align: center